by Conrad Scott

-Conrad Scott is a graduate of the 2010 Spring Writing Studio at the Banff Centre for the Arts.
-His poetry has appeared in such publications as Freefall Magazine and The Enpipe Line.
-Conrad is currently a PhD Candidate in English at the University of Alberta, where he contemplates the dystopian and environmentally apocalyptic zeitgeist of today, and remnants of our places and spaces in those futuristic settings.
-His creative work takes a step to the side and urges us to look askance at our society and our sense of place in the world.
+Conrad is a graduate of the 2010 Spring Writing Studio at the Banff Centre for the Arts.
+His poetry has appeared in such publications as Freefall magazine and The Enpipe Line.
+Conrad achieved his PhD in English at the University of Alberta, where he contemplates the dystopian and environmentally apocalyptic zeitgeist of today, and remnants of our places and spaces in those futuristic settings.
+His creative work takes a step to the side and urges us to look askance at our society and our sense of place in the world

 We did not set out for the borderplaces